 How long have you been running your horse riding holidays?

-We have been operating Hidden Trails by Horseback since 2010 and in the Kimberley since 2013.
+We have been operating in the Victorian High Country since 2010 and in the Kimberley since 2013.
 Before that we worked for other operators and also did our own horse starting and training.

 And what was the background, history or reason for starting?

-The idea of Hidden Trails by Horseback came from years of working in different fields that lead us to deciding to start our own business.
+The idea came from years of working in different fields that lead us to deciding to start our own business.
 Christian started his chef apprenticeship when he was 16 years old and included a stint with Guy Grossi.
-Whilst he worked at the remote Dargo Hotel in East Gippsland he was given the opportunity to travel to California to ride horses in the High Sierra’s doing remote pack horse trips and hunting trips.
+Whilst he worked at the remote Dargo Hotel in East Gippsland he was given the opportunity to travel to California to ride horses in the High Sierras doing remote pack horse trips and hunting trips.

 This is where he also learnt to shoe horses.
-Laura grew up in rural NSW and spent her life riding on the family farm in the Hunter Valley.
-Before meeting Christian she organised corporate incentive trips and it was here she met Christian whilst organising horse riding adventures for corporate groups.
-Combining all of this and our appreciation of good horsemanship led us to starting Hidden Trails by Horseback in the Victorian High Country.
+Laura grew up in rural New South Wales and spent her life riding on the family farm in the Hunter Valley.
+Before meeting Christian she organised corporate incentive trips and it was here that she met Christian whilst organising horse riding adventures for corporate groups.
+Combining all of this with our appreciation of good horsemanship led us to start offering horse riding holidays in the Victorian High Country.

-We started our horse treks in the Kimberley at El Questro Station after a couple of years traveling the area with bus tour groups during the winter months.
-We spent time on the neighbouring station horse starting and retraining and it was here where we were approached to run rides at El Questro.
-We have spent 3 years at El Questro and have recently taken over the rides at Home Valley Station last year.
+We started our horse treks in the Kimberley region at El Questro Station after a couple of years travelling the area with bus tour groups during the winter months.
+We spent time on the neighbouring station starting and retraining horses, and it was here where we were approached to run rides at El Questro.
+We have spent three years at El Questro and took over the rides at Home Valley Station last year.

 How many guest horses do you have?